alchemyplatform/ecdsa-node/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
-3. Run `npm run start` to start server with nodemon
+3. Run `npm run start` to start server with nodemon*
+4. To run tests with coverage use `npm run test:coverage`

 The application should connect to the default server port (3042) automatically!